Previewed 22 October 2004, Opened 9 November 2004, Closed 6 January 2007 at the Theatre Royal Drury Lane

-The Producers, the new Mel Brooks musical, is the story of down-on-his-luck theatrical producer Max Bialystock and his mousy accountant, Leo Bloom.
+The story of down-on-his-luck theatrical producer Max Bialystock and his mousy accountant, Leo Bloom.
 Together, they hatch the ultimate theatrical scam: to raise more money than they need to produce a sure-fire Broadway disaster... and then to pocket the left-over cash when the show flops.
 Their guaranteed-to-fail fiasco?
 Springtime for Hitler: The Musical.

 WINNER!
 BEST MUSICAL! x 3! - Evening Standard Theatre Awards - Critics' Circle Theatre Awards - Laurence Olivier Awards

-Three years ago, he was finally persuaded to adapt The Producers, the Academy Award-winning film, for the Broadway musical stage.
-The result was beyond the dreams of Mel Brooks and multi award-winning director and choreographer Susan Stroman.
-The Producers became the biggest ever hit in Broadway history, sweeping up a record-breaking 12 Tony Awards.
-The Producers has music and lyrics by Mel Brooks and book by Mel Brooks and Thomas Meehan.
-Directed and Choreographed by Susan Stroman with scenic designs by Robin Wagner, costumes by William Ivey Long and lighting by Peter Kaczorowski.
+Three years ago, Mel Brooks was finally persuaded to adapt The Producers, the Academy Award-winning film, for the Broadway musical stage.
+The result was beyond the dreams of Mel Brooks and multi award-winning director and choreographer Susan Stroman as the musical became the biggest ever hit in Broadway history, sweeping up a record-breaking 12 Tony Awards.
+This stage musical has music and lyrics by Mel Brooks, and book by Mel Brooks and Thomas Meehan.

 There are few people who can reduce an audience to tears of helpless laughter more readily than Mel Brooks.
 Young Frankenstein, Blazing Saddles, The History of the World Part 1, To Be or Not to Be, High Anxiety and Spaceballs: these and many other movies bear the unmistakable stamp of Brooks's unique, crazy and quirky sense of humour.